nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 * Censorship resistant: nobody can keep you from using it
 * Privacy oriented: you don't need to provide any personal information to open an account
-* Decentralized: not controlled by a single person but by it's users
+* Decentralized: not controlled by a single person but by all its users

 A blockchain is like a distributed database, known as "ledger".
 Getting in sync with the other nodes in the network about what is